Original publish date: Wed, Nov 15, 2023:

 The differences are:

-Accordingly, live TV channel operators, whether offering FTA or scrambled live services, would support free-of-charge TV data access.
+Accordingly, As I used to make things clear in this " MY NEW IDEAS " blog, Live-TV channel operators, whether offering FTA or scrambled Live services, would support free-of-charge TV data access.

 Users would have to pay only for subscriptions to scrambled content (as is the case now), but not for data usage.